Alconbury Middle High School

-Alconbury Middle High School is a publicly funded high school located in Alconbury, England, operated by the Department of Defense Education Activity (DoDEA).
+Alconbury Middle High School is a publicly funded high school located in RAF Alconbury, England, operated by the Department of Defense Education Activity (DoDEA).
 It is a U.S. publicly funded school, and all schools within DoDEA are fully accredited by U.S. accreditation agencies.
 It is not funded by HM Government's Department for Education and is not open to British citizens and British nationals.
 It mainly serves families of USAF personnel based at RAF Alconbury and RAF Molesworth.

 It is one of two DoDEA school communities that still exist for families stationed in the United Kingdom.
 The other one is located at RAF Lakenheath, and both of these communities are districted as part of the West District of DoDEA Europe.
 There used to be other American schools in England to support families and their students, but some have closed down, and those students are bussed to nearby school communities.
 For example, London Central Elementary High School, which officially closed in 2007, had its students transferred to Alconbury Middle High School in the following school year (2007–2008).